 Colorado Choice Transitions (CCT)

-Colorado Choice Transitions (CCT), a Money Follows the Person initiative (MFP), is a program to help transition Colorado Medicaid members out of nursing homes and long-term care facilities and into home and community-based settings.
+Colorado Choice Transitions (CCT), a Money Follows the Person initiative (MFP), is a program to help transition Health First Colorado (Colorado's Medicaid Program) members out of nursing homes and long-term care facilities and into home and community-based settings.
 As a member of the CCT program, you would receive home and community-based waiver services (HCBS) plus CCT-enhanced supports and services designed to promote your independence.

 CCT Client Brochure - Updated 2016

-- You must meet Long-Term Care Medicaid eligibility requirements.
+- You must meet Long-Term Care Health First Colorado eligibility requirements.

 - You must currently reside in a nursing facility for a period of no less than ninety (90) consecutive days (rehabilitation days do not count toward the 90 days).